isomerpages/govtech-govstack/pages/stack2020-cfp.md

 ![STACK2020 Call for Proposal banner](/images/Stack2020-CFP.jpg)

-### STACK 2020, GovTech Developer Conference<br>
-30 March to 1 April 2020

 ### **About STACK**<br>
 STACK is Government Technology Agency’s (GovTech) flagship conference for developers, architects, designers and technologists.
-Attended by over 1,500 participants in 2018, STACK is the largest developer-centric event in Singapore dedicated to connecting government, industry and the tech community for cross-sector collaboration.
+Attended by over 1,500 participants in 2018, STACK is the largest developer-centric event in Singapore dedicated to connect government, industry and the tech community.

-The conference is a platform for innovators and tech geeks to learn about, share knowledge and try out some of the latest digital products and innovations that the Singapore Government is working on.

-Top technologists from the private and public sectors spoke at the inaugural STACK 2018.
-They included: Gregor Hohpe (Google Cloud), Steven Murawski (Microsoft), Richard Socher (Salesforce), Danny Burkes (Pivotal), Olivier Klein (Amazon Web Services), Kief Morris (ThoughtWorks), Chang Sau Sheong (SP Group) among others.
+Speakers from the inaugural STACK 2018 included: Gregor Hohpe (Google Cloud), Steven Murawski (Microsoft), Richard Socher (Salesforce), Danny Burkes (Pivotal), Olivier Klein (Amazon Web Services), Kief Morris (ThoughtWorks), Chang Sau Sheong (SP Group) among others.

-**Returning in 2020, STACK will be larger and better, with three days packed with conference, talks, lightning sessions and technical workshops, aimed to engage a community of 3,000 software developers, technical leaders, product managers, designers and other technologists in conversations on how technology is shaping our future.**
+**Returning in 2020, the three day STACK will be larger and better, with a conference, talks, lightning sessions and technical workshops.
+It is aimed at engaging a community of 3,000 software developers, technical leaders, product managers, designers and other technologists in conversations on how technology is shaping our future.**

 ### **Call for Proposal**<br>
-The STACK 2020 Call for Proposal is open from **24 June to 30 September 2019**.<br> You may submit your proposal for consideration on the following topics:
+The STACK 2020 Call for Proposal is open from **1 July to 30 September 2019**.<br> You may submit your proposal for consideration on the following topics:
 *	Cloud-native technologies (e.g. PaaS, SaaS and server-less)
 *	Cloud security and privacy